mobizt/FirebaseClient/README.md

 The SSL Client is a kind of sync or blocking Client that takes time during establishing the SSL server connection (SSL handshake).

 The async SSL client can be assigned to the async client class constructor but currently experimental.

+### Send and Read timeouts for Sync and Async Tasks

+The default send and read timeouts for async task are 30 seconds and cannot be changed.

+For sync task, the timeout in seconds can be set via the `AsyncClientClass` member functions, `setSyncSendTimeout` and `setSyncReadTimeout`.

 ### The Static Async Result Instances Required for Async Operation